 Maruha Nichiro Group is in accordance with the ideas of the Japan Business Federation's Biodiversity Declaration released in 2009, and has participated as a facilitation partner of the declaration since 2009.
 In addition, Maruha Nichiro supports the objectives of the activities of the Keidanren Nature Conservation Fund*, and it has donated to the fund every year.

 Maruha Nichiro, as an associate member, participates in the Japan Business Initiative for Biodiversity that serves as a forum for exchanging information and opinions on biodiversity initiatives.
 It gathers the latest information and know-how through the network of participating companies.

 In March 2016, Maruha Nichiro was selected as a partner company of Tokyo Bay UMI Project, which the Ministry of Land Infrastructure has organized and cooperated with public and private sectors to improve the environment of the Tokyo Bay.
 We will contribute to ocean biodiversity through participation in these activities going forward.

-* Fund that was established with the purpose of providing assistance for nature conservation efforts implemented by NGO/NPO in developing countries, particularly in the Asia-Pacific region, and the sustainable use of natural resources in Japan.
+* Keidanren Nature Conservation Fund: Fund that was established with the purpose of providing assistance for nature conservation efforts implemented by NGOs/NPOs in developing countries, particularly in the Asia-Pacific region, and subsidies for environmental conservation activities in Japan.